nflike/nflike.eu/docs.md

 The users.lookingfor field specifies which gender someone is looking for.
 This is 0 for undefined, 1 for male, 2 for female or 3 for both.

+Database error codes are random.
+The goal of this is that you can ctrl+f the source code for a given errorcode.

 ## Session

 The session contains the following keys: